openMF/payment-hub/README.md

 Copy the paymenthub/sources/payment-hub/target/payment-hub-1.0.0-SNAPSHOT.jar file to your working directory.

-Copy the application.yml file to the same working directory, and update its config.
+Copy the application.yml file from work folder to the same working directory, and update its config.
 It is not included in the build jar file, to make it easily editable.

 #### FSP - Fineract 1.X settings